KofiChee/old.ajubatus.github.io/_pages/cv.md

 ---
 # Summary

 I am currently in my 4th year at DIT, studying Network Applications and Services.
 I am very quick to learn new skills and am extremely enthusiastic about technology.
 I have built, repaired and worked on numerous computers over the past few years.
-I also host a small blog on DigitalOcean as well as maintain a home media server running unRAID.
+I also host the blog you are on right now through GitHub Pages as well as maintain a home media server running unRAID.

 # Experience